RGGH/rig_tools/readme.md

 Q. What does it do?
-A. It demonstrates how to create a simple IP network validator tool for an agent using OpenAI's GPT-4 model and the Rig library.
+A. It demonstrates how to create a simple IP network validator tool for an agent using OpenAI's GPT-4 model and the Rig library. <br>
-The calculator agent can perform basic network operations using predefined *tools*.
+The agent can perform basic network operations using predefined *tools*. <br>
 The aim is to understand tools so I can progress to automate some cool sh*t related to smart contracts.

 ## Features